furnya/shortcut-quiz/README.md

 This extension contributes the following settings:

-- `shortcutQuiz.keyboardLayout`: The keyboard layout to use for keybinding matching.
+- `shortcutQuiz.keyboardLayout`: The keyboard layout to use for shortcut matching.
 Default is `en`.
 - `shortcutQuiz.quizInterval`: The interval (in minutes) between quizzes.
 Default is `60`.